Understanding the system - Logistics extension

 - Option 2:

-- Large enterprises may create private contracts with delivery partners for customized services.
+- Large enterprises may create private contracts with DP for customized services.

 - For these sellers, the extension interface should enable a user experience where they can create a service or scheme on the platform and automatically create an account behind the scenes by hitting platform APIs.